Dr Jack Palmer

 Research interests

 At present, I am working on several projects.
-This includes a comparative sociology of intellectuals in exile across a range of contexts wherein I seek to theorise ‘exilic interventions’ as a specific mode of claim-making and an ‘exilic republic of letters’ as a transnational intellectual network.
-I am also developing a project on the entangled conceptual histories of ‘genocide, ‘extinction’ and ‘occupation’.
-I see this project as having import for a range of contemporary socio-cultural issues (the comparative memorialisation of historical atrocities, debates about demographic shifts in Western societies, collective interpretations of climate breakdown and species loss) as well as for understanding the role of concepts as effective forces in social life.
+This includes an expansive sociological study of intellectuals in exile across a range of post-1930s contexts, building from my work on Bauman.
+Here, I seek to theorise ‘exilic interventions’ as a specific mode of claim-making and intellectual positioning, and an ‘exilic republic of letters’ as a transnational intellectual network.
+Extending my work on genocide, I am also developing a project on ‘ecologies of destruction’ which explores the intersections of natural and social destruction.
+As part of this project, I have written on the entangled conceptual histories of genocide, extinction and interpretation, and by extension the role of concepts as effective forces in social life.
 I also continue to work on post-war intellectuals and ideas, with a particular emphasis on sociological interpretations of the Holocaust and on events of decolonisation.

 Professional memberships